What Art Should I Buy? | New Versus Old Art

 An experienced art advisor once described collectors as "the learned and the learning".
 The learned can be understood as custodians of historically significant art that ignites the mind.
 They are learned collectors.

 Conversely, the leaning relish the now, discovering new art and the world it unfurls.
 You can of course, take a little of both and like Sam Leach, marry the future and history of art.

-To find their feet, many collectors start by collecting actively traded art.
-Once they’ve nutted the practice out however, they may deepen their interest in the old, move onto to the contemporary, or as David Walsh did, fill a Museum of Old and New Art.
+To find their feet, many collectors start by focusing on actively traded or established artists.
+Once they feel settled however, they may dive deeper into the old, embrace the new or do as David Walsh did, and fill a Museum of Old and New Art.

 In the meantime, bear our advice in mind - lead with love, and be open to the different kinds of value offered by old and new art.
 That way, your collection will continue to burn steady and bright no matter what path you pursue.
 Just remember, it's the journey that counts.